Farama-Foundation/PettingZoo/docs/_includes/info_box.md

 This environment is part of the [{{category_name}} environments](../{{category_name}}).
 Please read that page first for general information.

-{% if page.state-shape and page.average-total-reward %}
+{% if page.state-shape and page.average-total-reward and page.action-shape %}
 Name | Value
 --- | ---
 Actions | {{ page.actions }}